 One of the most important events for Earth was the formation of our moon.
 The giant impact hypothesis describes it as an object the size of Mars heading towards Earth at tremendous speed.
 After delivering a glancing blow to Earth, gravity pulls this object into orbit.
-Ever since this grande event in the Hadean Eon, it has remained ever since.
+Ever since this grande event in the Hadean Eon, it has remained in orbit ever since.

 The collision of the moon into Earth significantly impacted climate, oceans and life on Earth.
 Because the moon’s orbit drags Earth, it slowed Earth’s rotation significantly from 6 hour days to 24 hours.
 By having the moon in orbit, it also stabilized the Earth from wobbling.
 But most importantly, the collision of the moon tilted Earth on its axis.
 And because the Earth is tilted on its axis, Earth now had seasons.

-Eventually, the climate on Earth became more stable.
+Eventually, the climate on Earth became more stable in the Archean Eon.
 Instead of a molten state, the Earth started to cool down.
 Water vapor condensed to form oceans.
 And the Earth cooled down enough to create continents.
-“Vaalbara” became Earth’s first supercontinent.
+Though opinions vary, “Vaalbara” became Earth’s first supercontinent.